Conveniently located to serve St. Louis

 - Psychosocial and functional difficulties

-- Avoid sexual encounters and significant physical exertion and exercise for 1 month post-op
+Time off from work will be required.
+Avoid sexual encounters and significant physical exertion and exercise for at least 6 weeks after surgery.

 Labiaplasty surgery has a high degree of patient satisfaction and success.
 Results can last a lifetime.
 Complications are infrequent but can include hematoma, infection, and wound breakdown.